 Top Things to See and Do

-- Thian Hock Keng Temple – Stunning architecture makes Thian Hock Keng one of the most photogenic buildings you’re likely to see in Singapore.
-The temple was made from the finest materials and best craftsmen that China had to offer around its construction in the 1840s.
+- Admire Thian Hock Keng Temple – Stunning architecture makes Thian Hock Keng one of the most photogenic buildings you’re likely to see in Singapore.
+The temple was made from the finest materials and best craftsmen that China had to offer around the time of its construction in the 1840s.
 The temple was designated as a national monument in 1973.

-- Explore Bukit Timah Nature Reserve – Bukit Timah is located within Singapore’s only remaining stretch of rainforest and is the country’s premier eco-tourism attraction.
-The wildlife spotting here is great and you are likely to see macaques, squirrels and flying lemurs and various species of bird.
+- Explore Bukit Timah Nature Reserve – Bukit Timah is located within Singapore’s only remaining stretch of rainforest, and is the country’s premier ecotourism attraction.
+The wildlife spotting here is great and you are likely to see macaques, squirrels and flying lemurs and various species of birds.
 The reserve is just 30 minutes from the city center and proves that the city is more than just high rises.

-- Explore Chinatown – Chinatown encompasses 2 square kilometers of traditional Chinese life, nestled beside the modern Central Business District.
+- Wander around Chinatown – Chinatown encompasses two square kilometers of traditional Chinese life, nestled beside the modern Central Business District.
 This remains the place to get a real sense of Chinese culture within Singapore.
 The streets are filled with temples, craft shops, stalls and restaurants and are a great place to pick up a bargain.

-- Pulau Ubin – The island of Pulau Ubin is just off the northeastern coast of Singapore and is a bit of a throwback to the 1960s with the locals living in traditional villages known as “kampongs.”
-This area could not be any different from the CBD, the locals still use a diesel generator for electricity and fetch their water from wells.
+- Take a Trip to Pulau Ubin – The island of Pulau Ubin is just off the northeastern coast of Singapore and is a bit of a throwback to the 1960s with the locals living in traditional villages known as “kampongs.”
+This area could not be any different from the CBD — the locals still use a diesel generator for electricity and fetch their water from wells.
 Rent a bike to travel round the island taking in the strange sights, villages and beaches.

-- Singapore Botanic Gardens – The Botanic Gardens lie close to the city and encompass 52 hectares of specialty gardens and forest.
-The main attraction within the Gardens is the National Orchid Garden which is home to over 1000 species of orchid but there is also a ginger garden, a rainforest and various streams and waterfalls to explore.
+- Relax in the Singapore Botanic Gardens – The Botanic Gardens lie close to the city and consist of 52 hectares of specialty gardens and forest.
+The main attraction within the Gardens is the National Orchid Garden which is home to over 1000 species of orchid, but there is also a ginger garden, a rainforest and various streams and waterfalls to explore.

-- Little India – No trip to Singapore is complete without a visit to Little India.
-Here you can get amazing cheap food, great vegetables, and interesting snacks and souvenirs.
+- Eat in Little India – No trip to Singapore is complete without a visit to Little India.
+Here you can get amazing, cheap food, great vegetables, and interesting snacks and souvenirs.
 Make sure you eat at the giant cafeteria restaurants and don’t be afraid to eat with your hands!